osmcode/osmcode.github.io/_osmium_tool_manual/02_installation.md

 (Do not install the `osmium` package, it is a very old version of the Osmium library.)
 Depending on your system, the packages might be rather old.
 Debian unstable and testing are tracking the development of Osmium closely.
-For Jessie those new packages are available in the [backports repository](https://backports.debian.org/Instructions/).
+For Debian Stable those new packages are available in the [backports repository](https://backports.debian.org/Instructions/).